giantswarm/releases/aws/v17.0.0/README.md

 # :zap: Giant Swarm Release v17.0.0 for AWS :zap:

-This release provides support for Kubernetes 1.22, has Control Groups v2 enabled by default and it introduces Vertical Pod autoscaling to help size Pods for the optimal CPU and memory resources required.
+This release provides support for Kubernetes 1.22, has Control Groups v2 enabled by default and it includes the Vertical Pod autoscaler.

 **Highlights**
 - Kubernetes 1.22 support;
 - Control Groups v2 are enabled by default;
+- The Vertical Pod autoscaler is included by default to help size pods for the optimal CPU and memory usage;
+- `rpcbind` is disabled by default to mitigate security risks.
+NFS `v2` and `v3` are not supported anymore;
+- `ebs-csi-node` tolerates all custom taints;
 - Security fixes:
     * 30 Linux CVEs;
     * 8 Go CVEs;